dustinpfister/blog_posts/_posts/python-lists.md

 ## 1 - Basics of Lists in python

 So first off I guess I should start off with some very basic examples of lists in python.
-These arejust ways of how to go about creating a list to begin with, and maybe a few other realted topics that help when it comes to learniong how to work with lists and types in general in python.
+These are just ways of how to go about creating a list to begin with, and maybe a few other realted topics that help when it comes to learniong how to work with lists and types in general in python.

+This might be a very basic post on lists in python, but I assume that you have at least some background when it comes to the very begining of getting stared with python.
+This post is very basic, but still only so basic, if you have no background at all with python it might be a good idea to start with my [getting started post on python](/2020/12/14/python-getting-started/).
+In that post I touch base on lists a little, but I also get into the very basic of getting started with python when it comes to runing code to begin with.

 ### 1.1 - Just a simple list of numbers